liu-qilong/liu-qilong.github.io/contents/blog/ubuntu-dev-env.md

 ### CUDA 12.4

 _P.S.
 If you just want to use PyTorch with CUDA, as specified before, you don't need to install CUDA yourself.
-However, if you want to compile PyTorch yourself or write customized CUDA codeto boost performance, you will need to install the CUDA Toolkit yourself.
-If it's the case, follow steps below:_
+However, if you want to compile PyTorch yourself or write customized CUDA codeto boost performance, you will need to install the CUDA Toolkit yourself._

+_P.S.
+Run `nvidia-smi` to see the highest CUDA version your current driver supports._

 > [CUDA Toolkit 12.4 Downloads \| NVIDIA Developer](https://developer.nvidia.com/cuda-12-4-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=22.04&target_type=deb_local)